Training Resources

 Online Media Campus provides high-quality webinars that help media professionals develop new job skills without leaving their offices.
 With at least two new webinars a month and archived webinars avaible, Online Media Campus offers many resources to journalists and gives you the opportunity to participate at any time.

-As a member of NCPA, you can take the trainings for free with the code: NCtraining
+As a member of NCPA, you can take the trainings for free.
+Email Katie for the code: katie@ncpress.com

 For archived trainings, visit https://onlinemediacampus.com/